Willianpitter/mlops/04- deployment/web-service/README.md

 ## Deploying a model as a web-service

-* Creating a virtual environment with Pipenv
+* Creating a virtual environment with Pipenv -- pipenv install and pipenv shell
 * Creating a script for predictiong
 * Putting the script into a Flask app
 * Packaging the app to Docker